Can You Paint Anodized Aluminum, Step-by-Step Guide

 • Preparing for Painting

-• Cleaning the aluminum to remove any contaminants and applying a suitable primer sets the stage for a successful paint job.
+• Cleaning the aluminum thoroughly to remove any dirt and applying the right primer sets the stage for a successful painting job.

 Key Points to Remember